 - Form a core component of updating the Clinical Evaluation of the device

-- To identify needs for PACAs or field safety corrective actions (FSCAs)
+- To identify needs for Preventive And Corrective Actions (PACAs) or Field Safety Corrective Actions (FSCAs)

 How does an effective Post-Market Surveillance system monitor medical device safety?

 A well-designed PMS system will monitor the safety and performance of a medical device through two complementary domains: